only-cliches/snap-db/README.md

 - `keys` (boolean, default: true): whether the results should contain keys.
 Set to false to only get values.

 - `values` (boolean, default: true): whether the results should contain values.
 Set to false to only get keys.
+If values=false the query will operate exclusively in memory and not touch the disk, it'll only loop over the keys.

 - `offset` Cannot be used in combination with `gt`, `gte`, `lt`, or `lte` properties.
 Defines an offset from the beginning of the key list to start streaming.
 If reverse=true the offset will be from the end of the key list.
 ```ts